storj-archived/blog/content/post/engineering/development-update-24-from-storj-labs.md

 #### Recent development accomplishments:

-* We’ve added the validation logic for Macaroons onto the Satellite.
-This addition will allow the Satellite to verify if a Macaroon is valid and if the user should be able to access those files or folders.
+* We’ve added the validation logic for macaroons onto the Satellite.
+This addition will allow the Satellite to verify if a macaroon is valid and if the user should be able to access those files or folders.
 * We finished creating Android bindings for the libuplink library so that clients can create mobile applications with our network.
 * We added the ability to create invoices for clients on the Satellite.
 We’ll be publishing more information about our pricing structure in the coming weeks.
 * All of the design docs created by the Development team for functionality has been moved to our public [GitHub repository](https://github.com/storj/storj/tree/master/docs/design) so you can learn why and how we implement changes.
 * We changed the location of the Uplink’s encryption key.
-It was previously stored in the config.YAML file but is now located in a file in memory.
+It was previously stored in the config.
+YAML file but is now located in a file in memory.
 * We added IP filtering during the node selection process so that the files on the network are spread out more evenly, making them inherently more durable.
 * Squashing bugs left and right.
 * We created automated performance benchmark tests to ensure our code doesn’t slow down our upload/download speeds as we add features and functionality.